What Requirements Apply When Transmitting Secret Information

 IV.
 The Human Element: Training and Awareness

 Technology alone is not sufficient to guarantee secure communication.
-The human element plays a crucial role, and training and awareness are essential:
+The human element makes a real difference, and training and awareness are essential:

 • Security Training: All personnel involved in handling secret information must receive comprehensive security training.
 This training should cover topics such as password security, phishing awareness, recognizing social engineering attacks, and understanding the importance of secure communication practices.